 Complete proteins are derived from animal sources like meat, fish, poultry, eggs, and cheese.
 For the most part, if the food came from an animal, it will contain all essential amino acids that your body needs.
 Vegetarians, keep reading!

 However, for those who don’t always eat protein from animal sources, or avoid meat, fish, poultry, dairy, and/or eggs altogether, there are some non-animal sources that provide all the essential amino acids in one sitting, such as soy protein (tofu, edamame, or soy protein isolate), hemp protein (hemp protein powder, hemp seeds, and hemp nut butter), and quinoa.
-You can also use a method called protein-combining to put partial proteins from vegetable sources together to make a complete/full protein meal as described below:
+As long as you eat a variety of protein sources throughout the day, you should get all the essential amino acids your body needs.

 However, remember that plant-based protein sources usually deliver much less protein per ounce (or gram, whichever way you prefer to measure it), so your total intake of that food will need to be greater to meet your protein needs.